csci3202-f13/edx-tools/progress/README.md

     sudo apt-get -t precise-backports install ipython ipython-notebook ipython-qtconsole sudo apt-get install python-beautifulsoup python-simplejson ca-certificates

+In order to run curl securely, you will need a certificate bundle.
+On OSX, you may need to add this manually because the Apple version of curl doesn't ship with the CA cert bundle.
+See this link for details: http://curl.haxx.se/docs/caextract.html.
+One way to get the bundle on OSX is to download the .pem file from <a href="http://curl.haxx.se/docs/caextract.html">here</a>
+and set the environment variable CURL_CA_BUNDLE to the path to this file.

 Usage

 * First set up your course config file in ~/config/edx-tools/config  using supplied template